SkepticMystic/graph-analysis/README.md

 # Graph Analysis

 Graph analysis is an Obsidian plugin which adds a new view type - the analysis view.
+It implements a set of algorithms that computes useful relations between the notes in your vault!
+Our flagship algorithm is the **Co-citations**, panel, that we describe as a _2nd order backlinks panel_.

-The view shows a table of note names and numbers, each representing the value of some graph analysis algorithm on that note in relation to the current ntoe.
+The Graph Analysis view shows a table of note names and numbers, each representing the value of some graph analysis algorithm on that note in relation to the current note.

 e.g.